MKLab-ITI/pygrank/documentation/measures.md

 ### <kbd>Supervised</kbd> L2

-Computes the mean absolute error between scores and known scores.
+Computes the L2 norm on the difference between scores and known scores.
 The constructor initializes the supervised measure with desired graph signal outcomes.

 Args:
  * *known_scores:* The desired graph signal outcomes.